 This 8-week course is designed to provide the licensed LPN with an enhanced understanding of the nursing process utilizing Gordon's functional health patterns, Watson's theory of caring, and SSC Department of Nursing philosophy.
 This course further includes the development of skills and concepts necessary for progression into the second year of the ADN Program.
-S
+This is a hybrid course with part of the theory presented online in addition to the traditional classroom setting.
+An online orientation is available Fee.
+F, S